nxsh/Dotfiles/README.md

 - Install lxappearance to configure gtk themes
 - Install 'arandr' to configure multiple monitors when using i3
 - Install bumblebee (pus Intel & Nvidia graphic drivers) to properly control Nvdia GPU
+- Install Papirus icons
+- Install Arc theme
 - Install the following:
 ---

+- Copy config files in this repo to correct locations
+  - Install the program that uses each config file first

 ## TLP
 - Install: tlp tlp-rdw acpi-call-dkms